JoKerDii/DS-FAS/docs/notes/questions2.md

      Ideally we want global minimum, but this might not be possible.
 Some local minima performs as well as the global one, so it is an acceptable stopping point.
 Some cost functions do not have critical points.

-  2. <u>Exploring gradients.</u>
+  2. <u>Exploding gradients.</u>

+     Exploding gradients are a problem when large error gradients accumulate and result in very large updates to neural network model weights during training.

+     One primary cause of gradients exploding lies in too large of a weight initialization and update.
+Hence, initializing model weights properly is the key to fix this exploding gradients problem.

-     This is due to cliffs.
-Can be mitigated using gradient clipping.
+     It can also be mitigated using gradient clipping.
 We set a threshold value, and if the gradient is larger than this threshold, we set it to the threshold.
      $$
      \text{if}\,\, \| {\partial L\over \partial W}\| > u: {\partial L\over \partial W} = \text{sign}({\partial L \over \partial W})u
      $$